-Whether using Shower Discs and Aromatherapy or using a diffuser, Aromatherapy can be very powerful, healthy, and uplifting.
+Whether using Shower Discs and Aromatherapy or using a diffuser.
+The Waterlilies And Company Aromatherapy products can be very powerful, healthy, and uplifting.

 Essential Oils to Use in Your Shower Discs

 There are many people who spend a lot of time studying different oils and their benefits and healing properties.
 It is a big field and I have learned a lot even over the past few years.
 I have been convinced of the benefits.

 When we begin to get colds, I put eucalyptus, peppermint, and tea tree essential oils in a diffuser.
 This helps to kill bacteria throughout our sinus.
 Cloves is also a great antiviral oil.

 Here’s the kicker though.
 You must be very familiar with the oil you are using.
 Essential oils can be extremely powerful, even if all you do is breathe them in.
 Know what you are using and less is better.
 They are so strong you don’t need to pour half a bottle into your diffuser.
 A few drops are enough.

 Frankincense is great for many reasons.
 One thing it does is to help drain or cleanse your systems.

 If someone in my household is getting a sore throat I will rub a tiny bit of diluted frankincense (20% frankincense, 80% carrier oil) onto their lymph nodes in their neck.
 Every time I have done this (along with cloves), the sore throat is gone within hours.

 For beginners, eucalyptus, rosemary, tea tree, peppermint, and lavender essential oils are pretty mild and good starter oils.
 Otherwise, learn about the other oils because there are so many powerful healing oils in Creation.

 One great way to reap the benefits of essential oils is putting them in the air.
 The difference between diffusers and shower discs?
 Shower discs are cheaper and can go right into the shower, creating a stream therapy session for you.